salilab/saliweb/doc/deploy.rst

 Quick start
 ===========

-The easiest way to set up a new web service is to simply run the ``make_web_service`` script on the `modbase` machine.
+The easiest way to set up a new web service is to have a sysadmin run the ``make_web_service`` script on the `modbase` machine.
 Given the name of the web service it will set up all the necessary files used for a basic web service.
 Run ``make_web_service`` with no